ZeroStudMuffin/CEA2/README.md

 - Camera preview supports pinch-to-zoom with a slider.
 The preview starts at a zoom level of 40% for easier text alignment.
 - The screen orientation is locked to portrait; rotating the device has no effect.
- - Recognised text is shown in a TextView with a **Get Release** button that scans barcodes using ML Kit.
-The **Set Bin** button now opens a pop-up menu listing bins 19-65 plus "Floor BR" and "Floor BL".
+ - Recognised text is shown in a TextView with **Get Release** and **Set Bin** buttons when batch mode is enabled.
+The Set Bin option opens a pop-up menu listing bins 19-65 plus "Floor BR" and "Floor BL".
 Selecting a value sets `BIN=<bin>` on the roll number line, replacing any previous value.
 Barcode scanning for bins is disabled.